ASHS21/CyberSecurity-Ontology-Scoring-System/README.md

 ### 🔍 Focused Query for Core CSKG

-If you are interested in a more focused view of the core elements of the CSKG, use the query below.
+If you are interested in a more focused view of the CSKG's core elements, use the query below.
 This query specifically retrieves nodes and relationships where nodes report directly to a `CyberSecurityScore`.

 ```cypher
 MATCH (n:CyberSecurityScore)<-[r:REPORTS_TO]-(m) RETURN n, r, m
 ```

-Utilize these queries to delve into different aspects of the CSKG, depending on your needs for analysis or data visualization.
+Depending on your needs for analysis or data visualization, you can utilize these queries to delve into different aspects of the CSKG.